Moroccans: Early Arab era (670–1031)

-In 670 AD, the first Arab conquest of the North African coastal plain took place under Uqba ibn Nafi, a general serving under the Umayyad Caliphate, marking the first wave of Arab migration to Morocco.
+In 670 AD, the first Arab conquest of the Maghreb's Mediterranean coastal plain took place under Uqba ibn Nafi, a general serving under the Umayyad Caliphate, marking the first wave of Arab migration to Morocco.
 Arab tribes such as Banu Muzaina migrated, and the Arab Muslims in the region had more impact on the culture of the Maghreb than the region's conquerors before and after them.
 The Umayyads brought their language, their system of government, and Islam to Morocco and many Berbers converted to Islam.
 The first independent state in the area of modern Morocco was the Emirate of Nekor, an Arab emirate in north Morocco ruling as a client state of the Umayyad Caliphate.
 It was founded by the Himyarite descendant Salih ibn Mansur in 710.
 After the outbreak of the Berber Revolt in 739, the Berbers formed other independent states such as the Emirate of Sijilmasa and the Barghawata Confederation.

-After the Battle of Fakhkh in 786, Idris ibn Abdallah, who traced his ancestry back to Ali ibn Abi Talib, fled from the Arabian Peninsula to Morocco.
+After the Battle of Fakhkh in 786, Idris ibn Abdallah, who traced his ancestry to Ali ibn Abi Talib, fled from the Arabian Peninsula to Morocco.
 He first went to Tangier before going to Walili and founding the Arab Idrisid dynasty in 788, ruling most of Morocco.
 The Idrisids established Fes as their capital and Morocco became a centre of Muslim learning and a major regional power.
 The Idrisids were ousted in 927 by the Fatimid Caliphate and their Miknasa allies.
 After Miknasa broke off relations with the Fatimids in 932, they were removed from power by the Maghrawa of Sijilmasa in 980.
 In 973, the Caliphate of Cordoba under the Umayyads took over parts of Morocco.